kermitt2/grobid/Readme.md

 Grobid (2008-2015) <https://github.com/kermitt2/grobid>

-See the [References page](https://github.com/kermitt2/grobid/wiki/References) for more related resources.
+See the [GROBID documentation](http://grobid.readthedocs.org) for more related resources.